-Depending on the jurisdiction, a developer may not need to assess a dwelling that is yet to be constructed, even though the dwelling has a valid, current planning permit and building permit.
-In effect, the layout of a potential wind or solar farm may take precedence over existing planned dwellings, resulting in the possibility of the planned dwelling being too close to turbines to meet noise limit and other setback requirements.
+Depending on the jurisdiction, a developer may not need to assess potential impacts on a dwelling that is yet to be constructed, even though the dwelling has a valid, current planning permit and building permit.
+In effect, the layout of a potential wind or solar farm may take precedence over existing planned dwellings, resulting in the possibility of the planned dwelling being too close to turbines to meet noise limit criteria and other setback requirements.

-It would seem reasonable to expect that a proposed dwelling that has proper and current permits in place needs to be considered as a dwelling for project planning purposes, where the dwelling permits are already approved and in place prior to a wind farm permit application being submitted.
+It would seem reasonable to expect that a legitimate proposed dwelling, that has proper and current permits in place, needs to be considered as a potential dwelling for project planning purposes, where the dwelling permits are already approved and in place prior to a wind farm permit application being submitted.